observingClouds/slkspec/README.md

 ds=xr.open_zarr(f"preffs::/path/to/preffs/data.preffs", storage_options={"preffs":{"prefix":"slk:///arch/<project>/<user>/slk/archive/prefix/"}
 ```
 Now only those files are retrieved from tape which are needed for any requested dataset operation.
 In the beginning only the file containing the metadata (e.g. .zattrs, .zmetadata) and coordinates are requested (e.g. time).
 After the files have been retrieved once, they are saved at the path given in `SLK_CACHE` and accessed directly from there.

+## Current limitations (among others)
+- tape retrievals are currently not combined, leading to single/inefficient requests
+- tape retrievals are done within the currently selected compute resources, which might not be needed for a simple tape retrieval